SAP/wdio-qmate-service/docs/doc.md

 <a name="nonUi5.element.isPresentByXPath"></a>

 #### element.isPresentByXPath(xpath, [index], [timeout]) ⇒ <code>boolean</code>
-returns a boolean if the element is present at the DOM or not.
+Returns a boolean if the element is present at the DOM or not.

 **Kind**: static method of [<code>element</code>](#nonUi5.element)